Have you ever been speaking to someone with a different accent, and found yourself changing the way you speak to sound more like them?

 However, if we’re too blatant in how we change our speech, it can make us feel embarrassed, especially if we suspect our mimicking is picked up by the other person.
 We worry that if the other person realised what we were doing, it would seem like we were mocking or patronising them, even if that was not our intention.

 This is what’s referred to as “over-accommodation”—where we intend to relate better to someone, but actually worry that we’ve humiliated them (and ourselves) as it can seem like we are mocking or belittling an important part of their identity.
 We can see the same kind of thing with relationships between older and younger generations – what one side thinks is necessary to care for an elderly relative, i.e. speaking slowly, loudly and clearly, can be interpreted as patronising by the other side.

 First of all, it’s nice to know that changing your accent in social situations isn’t just you being weird, or overly eager, it’s part of a human drive to connect with others and be accepted within a given group.
 It also points to the centrality of communication to how we create identities in given groups, and the importance of getting it right—faintly mimicking an accent may help conversation flow, but take it too far and you’ll risk alienating your listeners.

 You can also use try to use it to your advantage—listening in on how much the other person is copying your accent, but also all their verbal and non-verbal communication, which can give you an idea as to whether they’re seeking your approval, or on the contrary trying to distinguish themselves from you.

 Finally, play around—if you think someone is mimicking your speech, subtly change the way you speak and see if they follow suit.
-Speech accommodation is something to have fun with, but perhaps only with friends who you won’t risk offending!
+Speech accommodation and elocution is something to have fun with, but perhaps only with friends who you won’t risk offending!